Realchenz/cleaning_robot/README.md

   2. **Start Exploration**: Begins autonomous exploration using `explore.launch`.

   - <img src="attached_files/V2/project_resources/slam_2_start_exploration.png" alt="GUI Screenshot" width="300">

+  Visualization Markers:

+  🔵 Blue Points (Frontier Exploration Markers)

+  Technical Meaning: Valid frontier points indicating unexplored boundaries Simple Description: These points show the boundary between mapped and unmapped areas - like a border between known and unknown territory on a map.
+They are the potential areas for the robot to explore next.

+  🔴 Red Points (Frontier Exploration Markers, Not showned on demo)

+  Technical Meaning: Blacklisted frontier points that failed exploration attempts Simple Description: These are "no-go" areas that the robot tried to reach before but couldn't.
+Think of them like marking an X on a map where there might be obstacles or unreachable spots.

+  🟢 Green Spheres (Frontier Exploration Markers)

+  Technical Meaning: Initial points of frontiers, with sphere size inversely proportional to frontier cost Simple Description: These balls mark the starting points of unexplored areas.
+The bigger the ball, the more interesting that area is for exploration - like highlighting the most promising spots on a treasure map.

+  🟣 Pink Path (Path Planning Markers, 0.05 width)

+  Technical Meaning: Global plan from DWAPlannerROS (/move_base/DWAPlannerROS/global_plan) Simple Description: This is like the overall route plan on a GPS - it shows the complete path the robot plans to take from its current location to its destination.

+  💛 Yellow Path (Path Planning Markers, 0.03 width)

+  Technical Meaning: Local plan from DWAPlannerROS (/move_base/DWAPlannerROS/local_plan) Simple Description: This is like watching your next few steps carefully - it shows the immediate path the robot plans to take while paying attention to nearby obstacles and adjusting its movement.

   - <img src="attached_files/V2/project_resources/slam_3_explore2.png" alt="GUI Screenshot" width="300">
   - <img src="attached_files/V2/project_resources/slam_3_explore3.png" alt="GUI Screenshot" width="300">